 Knowing how APR works will give you the financial aptitude to make good decisions when getting a credit card, taking out a mortgage, or applying for a car loan.
 It will also help you avoid any 0% APR offers that might not be legitimate or trustworthy.

-If you have any further questions about APR, feel free to let us know in the comments section below.
+If you have any further questions about APR, feel free to let us know in the comments section below (and remember, ReadyForZero can help you get your debt under control).

 This article is part of our Credit Card Debt Resource Center.
 If you’re looking for additional information about credit card debt, be sure to pay a visit!